Erd\H{o}s--Szekeres-type problems in the real projective plane

 We now proceed with the proof by induction on $n$.
+For some integer $k \geq 3$, let $W \subseteq H$ be a double chain $k$-wedge that is empty in $H$.
+We will show that $k \leq 7$ and, for $k \in \{3,\dots,7\}$, we estimate the number of such double chain $k$-wedges with points in $H_0$ and $H_1$ by $O(n^2)$.
 Clearly, the claims about the double chain $k$-wedges are true in any Horton set with one or two points, so we assume $n \geq 3$.
-For some integer $k \geq 3$, let $W \subseteq H$ be a double chain $k$-wedge that is empty in $H$.
-We will show that $k \leq 7$ and estimate the number of such double chain $k$-wedges for each $k \in \{3,\dots,7\}$.

 If $W$ is contained in $H_0$ or in $H_1$, then $k \leq 7$ by the induction hypothesis.
 Thus, we assume that $W$ contains a point from $H_0$ and also from $H_1$.
 Using the notation from Subsection~\ref{sec:prelim}, let $A= \{s_1,\dots,s_m\}$ and $B = \{r_1,\dots,r_{k-m}\}$ be the vertices of $W$ such that $A$ and $B$ lie on opposite sides of the double chain.
-We have $1 \leq m \leq k-1$ and by symmetry we can assume without loss of generality that $m \leq k-m$.
+We have $1 \leq m \leq k-1$ and, by symmetry, we can assume without loss of generality that $m \leq k-m$.